 Kamala Harris ends her presidential bid

-Kamala Harris is ending her presidential bid and suspending her campaign.
-In a statement Tuesday afternoon, Harris explained she did not have enough funding to continue her run for the White House.
-Calling it "one of the hardest decisions of my life," and one she had made over the last few days, Harris said, "My campaign for president simply doesn't have the financial resources we need to continue."
+Kamala Harris is ending her presidential bid and suspending her campaign, she announced Tuesday.
+In a statement, the Democratic senator from California explained she did not have enough funding to continue her run for the White House.
+Calling it "one of the hardest decisions of my life," and one she had made over the last few days, Harris said her campaign "simply doesn't have the financial resources we need to continue."

 "I'm not a billionaire.
 I can't fund my own campaign," she said.
 "And as the campaign has gone on, it's become harder and harder to raise the money we need to compete."

+In a sign of how challenging the lack of funding had become, aides said Tuesday that by the end of this week, former New York Mayor Michael Bloomberg will have spent on advertising alone about twice what Harris had raised for her own bid since the beginning of the year.

-In recent days, there has been some turmoil in her campaign, as her team of professional consultants, mostly from California, clashed with a faction represented by Harris' sister, Maya Harris, about how the campaign should proceed.
+And in recent days, long-simmering turmoil between her team of professional consultants, mostly from California, and a faction represented by Harris' sister, Maya Harris, about how the campaign should proceed had boiled over into news reports.
 Maya Harris, a Democratic activist who also worked for Hillary Clinton's presidential campaign, has been at her sister's side for the duration of the campaign, serving as a top adviser.

+Harris had begun her campaign in a commanding position, with a crowd of about 20,000 showing up at her kickoff rally in Oakland in late January.
+Her campaign at its inception seemed to show the capacity for growth, and she was viewed as a top-tier candidate.
+When she confronted Joe Biden about his stance on federal busing in the first presidential debate, it boosted her candidacy.
+But within days, her own views on busing became somewhat muddled.

+Later, she struggled to articulate where she stood on health care and how she would pay for an overhaul of the health care system.

 Harris, the third candidate in 48 hours to announce the end of her campaign, informed her staff Tuesday of her decision to suspend her campaign.
-She is expected to post a video announcement soon.
+After her statement, Harris posted a video of her statement on Twitter.

 Without Harris, Steve Bullock and Joe Sestak, the Democratic primary field now shrinks to 15 candidates.